-We’re here for five blissed-out days and nights of the the 11-day Montreal Jazz Festival whose all-star lineup includes Ry Cooder, Ani DiFranco, George Thorogood, Jethro Tull, and hundreds more with 500 concerts on 13 venues and seven outdoor stages.
+We’re here for five blissed-out days and nights of the the 11-day Montreal Jazz Festival whose all-star lineup includes Ry Cooder, Ani DiFranco, George Thorogood, Jethro Tull, and hundreds more, with 500 concerts at 13 venues and seven outdoor stages.

 Soaring and Swinging

 We join the sell-out crowd for jazz trumpeter Chris Botti whose take on When I Fall In Love is all heartache and longing.
 With a sound is as big as British Columbia and as luminous as the northern lights, he is flawless.
 The ovation soars three balconies.
 Have a listen to his version of Hallelujah, honoring Montreal’s own Leonard Cohen – exquisite.

 We’re lucky enough to score tickets for world-class Montreal pianist Francois Bourassa and his amazing quartet – André Leroux, Guy Boisvert and Greg Ritchie.
 They energize old favorites and perform pieces from Bourassa’s current album, “Number 9.”
 Word on the street: c’est magnifique!